-How Qubit and GCP helped Ubisoft create personalized customer experiences
+How Qubit and Google Cloud helped Ubisoft create personalized customer experiences

 Editor’s note: Today’s blog post comes from Alex Olivier, product manager at Qubit.
 He’ll be taking us through the solution Qubit provided for Ubisoft, one of the world’s largest gaming companies, to help them personalize customer experiences through data analysis.